aslafy-z/helm-git/README.md

 **name**|**description**|**default**
 :-----:|:-----:|:-----:
 ref|Set git ref to a branch or tag.
 Works also for commits with `sparse=0`|`master` sparse|Set git strategy to sparse.
-Will try to fetch only the needed commits for this path.|`1`
+Will try to fetch only the needed commits for the target path.|`1`

 ### Note on Git authentication